matttgregg/adv2022/README.md

 interactive development helps immensely - you can simply test each of your parts in isolation and gain confidence in how they all fit together.

+## Day 11

+This was fun, and also quite long - mainly because I tend to be quite slow and deliberate about these things.
+So, I spent quite a long time encoding the parsing and the throwing operations.

+Again, one minor transcription error but easy to catch with interactive investigation.

+And then part 2 - wasn't too bad.
+It is the first day where we have the _you need some cunning trick to keep this big calculation manageable_ - but here, you don't have to be **that** cunning.
+Avoiding spoilers, it's some very basic modular arithmatic, which is roughly the level of maths that Eric often likes to throw in.

+So again, the work for part 2 was identify a strategy, and refactor to make it easy to insert the strategy that differentiates part one and two.
+Also, this was the first day that things have started to get big enough that I've worried abour large type signatures - e.g. `Int -> Int -> Int -> Int` or similar.
+How to differentiate those `Int`s?
+In todays case, some of those bare args became something a bit more complex and so this resolved itself.
+But I am interested to understand how seasoned Haskellers avoid this sort of problem.
+A couple of shout outs to nice things that I've noticed:

+ * Switching between types hasn't been as painful as I at first thought.
+As long as you keep things straight in your head, the explicit conversions are fairly natural.
+ * GHC seems fairly efficient.
+I mention because today I could see that running my solution today in GHCI was noticably slower than in GHC.
+But, that's still ~a second vs ~100ms in ghc.
+Although the code that I wrote wasn't that efficient, it's still well within practical requirements without heavy tweaks.
+I have previously worried about Haskell performance without extreme tuning, but in practice it hasn't been that difficult.
+Sensible and idiomatic choices seem to get you a long way.